-- a.
-Military Sponsor's current Leave and Earnings Statement (LES). - b.
-Civilian Sponsor's current LES. - c.
-Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
-Schedule C (IRS return) from previous year to demonstrate wages from selfemployments. - e.
-Letter from employer if Spouse/Partner has not worked one full month.
-The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
-Pay stub must be submitted following the first month of employment.

-Families who fail to show proof of TFI are charged Category 9 parent fees.
-If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees effective from that date.

-Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household.

-Fees for Legally Separated Families are contingent on a legal separation document or a notarized statement stating the Sponsor is legally separated.
+- Military Sponsor's current Leave and Earnings Statement (LES). - Civilian Sponsor's current LES. - Spouse/Partner's LES, W-2 forms, and/or other income documentation. - Schedule C (IRS return) from previous year to demonstrate wages from selfemployments. - Letter from employer if Spouse/Partner has not worked one full month.
+The letter must include rate of pay and anticipated average number of employment hours to calculate an annual pay estimate.
+Pay stub must be submitted following the first month of employment. - Families who fail to show proof of TFI are charged Category 9 parent fees.
+If the required documents are provided later, the TFI Category is adjusted accordingly and new fees effective from that date. - Fees for Blended Families AND Fees for Legally Separated Families will be based on the TFI of the household. - Fees for Legally Separated Families are contingent on a legal separation document or a notarized statement stating the Sponsor is legally separated.